 Securitization is the action of pooling together cash flows from debt and selling it to third parties as securities.
 The securitization of credit cards began in the late 1980s as banks look for new funding sources for credit cards.

 Basic master trust structure

 The basic structure was used for credit card securitization before 1991.
 The credit card issuer will pledge the accounts and receivables to a master trust.
 The master trust will then sell the securities to investors.
 The credit card issuer keeps an interest in the master trust and the interest, principal collections, and defaults return to the bank.

 Master note trust structure

 Investor interest and seller interest

 Investor interest is the principal amount owed to ABS investors.
 The seller interest is the residual interest in the trust that the credit card issuers are required to maintain.
 Seller interest is important as it aligns the credit card bank with other investors as the banks themselves as a claim in the asset-based securities.

-During this period, investors do not receive principal payments.
+During the revolving period, investors do not receive principal payments.
 Instead, investors only receive interest.
 It allows issuers to use the principal collections to purchase new receivables.
 This period also lets the issuer finance short term credit card loans by using the principal collected.

 In a controlled amortization, principal payments are paid in equal amounts during the amortization period.
 On the other hand, in a controlled accumulation, principal payments are deposited into a trust account each month and held till the maturity date.

 Cash flow allocation is the process of passing principal and interest on credit card accounts through the ABS trust.
 It also includes allocating cash flows to investors and sponsors, which can be more complex.

 Making groups is one of the methods of allocating cash flow.
 Firstly, cash-flow is allocated between investor and seller interests.
 The investor interest is further split into smaller groups depending on the characteristic of the security.